iTvX/NewsSiteCrawler/README.md

 ## Prerequisites

 - JDK 11
+- Download crawler4j JAR 4.4.0 with all dependencies: https://jar-download.com/artifacts/edu.uci.ics/crawler4j/4.4.0/source-code

 ## Libraries

-The crawler uses version 4.4 of the crawler4j library and requires importing the 23 jar files specified in the homework assignment.
+The crawler uses version 4.4 of the crawler4j library and requires importing the 23 jar files from prerequisites link.

 ## Features